angular/angular/aio/content/guide/npm-packages.md

 using the [JIT compiler](guide/aot-compiler).

 **@angular/router**: The [router module](/guide/router) navigates among your app pages when the browser URL changes.

-**@angular/upgrade**: Set of utilities for upgrading AngularJS applications to Angular.

 {@a polyfills}